Julia Tcharfas, Curatorial Assistant for our upcoming Cosmonauts exhibition, reflects on over fifty years of manned space flight.

 Ever since 12 April 1961, the anniversary of Gagarin’s first flight has been celebrated in Russia and the former USSR countries as a holiday known as Cosmonautics Day.
 More recently the anniversary has been declared the International Day of Human Space Flight.
 The festivities are varied.
 A traditional ceremony takes place yearly in Russia, but new celebrations are still being imagined.
 A global event called Yuri’s Night has been organized since 2001 through social media.
 Such events are organized by people all over the world and include all night raves, film screenings, and other events to mark the occasion of the first human spaceflight.
 However you choose to mark the occasion, this anniversary holds a profound meaning for all of us: it is a celebration of peace, cultural cooperation, and most importantly the idea that people can achieve extraordinary things.

-Discover the dramatic history of the Russian space programme in our new exhibition, Cosmonauts: Birth of the Space Age, opening in November 2014.
+Discover the dramatic history of the Russian space programme in our new exhibition, Cosmonauts: Birth of the Space Age, opening soon.